-Natural materials, like these that we use in our paint, will work, move and behave differently from other plastic paint f.ex. and as they are more "alive" they tend to need a bit more attention when being used.
+Natural materials, like the ones we use in our paint, will work and behave differently from other plastic paints and as they are more "alive" they tend to need a bit more attention when being used.

-- Intensive brushing the paint on the wall will also darken the colour !
+- Intensive brushing the paint on the wall with a brush will darken the colour

-- We use mineral pigments in our production and all paint colours containing red pigments might be better mixed day before you plan to use it and it is also good to mix them extra well as red pigments are not as easily dissolved !
+- We use mineral pigments in our production and all paint colours containing red pigments might be better mixed the day before you plan to use it and it is also good to mix them extra well as red pigments are not as easily dissolved.

-- If you in any case see undissolved pigments on the wall when you are painting the wall (they look like very small darker dots or like a fine darker line) try rubbing them out using the brush as you go a long (not later when paint starts to dry) and remember it is good to stir (perhaps more intensively) in the bucket from time to time the whole time while using the paint !
+- If you see undissolved pigments on the wall when you are painting the wall (they look like very small darker dots or darker lines) try rubbing them out using the brush as you go a long (not later when paint starts to dry) and remember it is good to stir (perhaps more intensively) in the bucket from time to time during the whole paint process

-- You can apply second layer as soon as the first layer has dried, and you will know when it is dry as the colour will become much lighter (usually within 3-6 hours, again depending on the humidity) !
+- You can apply the second layer as soon as the first layer has dried.
+You will know when it is dry as the colour will become much lighter (usually within 3-6 hours, again depending on the humidity)!

-- Normally two layers will give a good result but in some cases more layers can/might be needed !
+- Normally two layers will give a good result but in some cases more layers might be needed for best results

-- Lighter colours will naturally show less contrasts and therefor less effects in the surface, so go for a medium or darker shade if you want more visible effects in the surface !
+- Lighter colours will naturally show less contrasts and therefore less effects in the surface, so go for a medium or darker shade if you want more visible effects in the surface

-- The light in each room and surrounding colours will also have effects on how the colour looks like in the end !
+- The light in each room and the surrounding colours of interior will also have effects on how the colour looks like in the end

-- When choosing a colour it is always best to order the handpainted colour samples first in order to get better idea of how the colour looks like !
+- When choosing a colour it is always best to order the hand painted colour samples first in order to get better idea of how the colour looks like in ''real life''

-- Natural paint like Kalkpaint (and also Kalei) do not contain any film forming plastics.
-The paint will allow the walls to breath and can be used in humid rooms (like bathrooms) and both offer natural protection against fungus. *We do however recommend avoiding areas like in shower, around sink, cooking area or other places where there is a risk of getting constant water or oil, grease, food stains etc. on the surface! (constant water will prevent the paint from fully hardening and oil/food etc will leave dark stains!)
+- Natural paint like Kalkpaint (and also Kalei) does not contain any film forming plastic ingredients.
+The paint will allow the walls to breath and can be used in humid rooms, like in bathrooms.
+It offers a natural protection against fungus. *However, we recommend avoiding areas like inside shower, around sinks, by the cooking area or other places where there is a risk of getting constant water splashes or oil, grease and food stains on the surface! (constant water will prevent the paint from fully hardening and oil/food etc will leave dark stains)